Guelph Transit: Central Station

 Work was underway to convert the Guelph Central Station and current Greyhound Bus Terminal into a Regional Transit Facility by 2014.
 The terminal opened up to Guelph Transit Buses in May 2012.
 The opening of the bus portion of the station was delayed from October 2011 to May 2012 to allow time for the renovations of the railway station building to be completed.

 Additional renovations, with a $2.1 million budget, were completed in 2016-2017.
 The work also helped to preserve and restore heritage characteristics.

 The following is an April 2017 summary of the operations: "Guelph Central Train Station is a busy transit hub that accommodates Guelph Transit, GO Transit, Via Rail and Greyhound Canada operations.
 Each weekday, more than 5,000 passengers board Guelph Transit, to travel on one of the 15 different routes that operate out of the bus bays adjacent to the train station.

 In September 2016, Guelph Transit began offering early morning shuttle service for those connecting with early GO Trains.
 PRESTO cards could be used as a co-fare through all of the hours of GO service in Guelph.

-In September 2017, Guelph Transit realigned the bus routes and schedules around the 99 Mainline, which provides bus service every 10 minutes weekdays, every 15 minutes between Guelph Central Station and Clair Road and every 30 minutes from Guelph Central Station to SmartCentres on Woodlawn Road.
+In September 2017, Guelph Transit realigned the bus routes and schedules around the 99 Mainline, which provides bus service every 10 minutes on weekdays, and on weekends, every 15 minutes between Guelph Central Station and Clair Road and every 30 minutes from Guelph Central Station to Woodlawn Smartcentre.